Akmola Regional Mäslihat

 The Akmola Regional Mäslihat (Ақмола облыстық мәслихаты) is a local unicameral legislature of the Akmola Region which was formed in 1993.
-Since 2021, all members of the mäslihat have been elected through party-list proportional representation by the population of the region and are in charge expressing the population's will and, in accordance with Kazakhstani law, deciding the steps needed and monitoring their implementation.
+Since 2023, half the members are elected through party-list proportional representation and the other are elected independently, without a party's influence through single-member districts.
+The Mäslihat is elected by the population of the region and are in charge expressing the population's will and, in accordance with Kazakhstani law, deciding the steps needed and monitoring their implementation.

-The Regional Mäslihat is currently chaired by Secretary Murat Balpan (Nur Otan).
+The Regional Mäslihat is currently chaired by Chairman Beibit Jüsipov (Amanat) since 30 March 2023.

 History

 On 10 December 1993, the Law "On local representative and executive bodies of the Republic of Kazakhstan" was adopted which brought upon a history of local representative bodies of power in Kazakhstan.
 In March 1994, according to the resolution of the Supreme Council of Kazakhstan, nationwide elections were held and the first convocation of representative bodies was elected, which was called the Mäslihat.
 From there, 44 members to the Regional Mäslihat were elected and Amangeldı Syzdyqov was chosen as the Mäslihat's first Secretary.

-In 2021, elections were held for the first time on the basis of the newly implemented party-list proportional representation where the Nur Otan won 26 seats in the Regional Mäslihat followed by two parties of Ak Zhol Democratic Party and Auyl People's Democratic Patriotic Party, bringing the local body under political factions.
+In 2021, elections were held for the first time on the basis of the newly implemented Party-list proportional representation where the Nur Otan won 26 seats in the Regional Mäslihat followed by two parties of Aq Jol Democratic Party and Auyl People's Democratic Patriotic Party, bringing the local body under political factions.

 Elections

+Mäslihat members are up for re-election every 5 years and half of them are elected through party-list proportional representation (a party needs at least 5% of the whole votes to get one seat) and the other half is elected through single-member districts, independent of party affiliation.

-Mäslihat members are up for re-election every 5 years and are elected on the basis of party-list proportional representation with a required 7% electoral threshold to win any seats in the legislature.
-If only one parties manages to bypass the electoral threshold, then the party win the second highest number of votes is granted enough seats for representation in the mäslihat regardless whether it had passed the threshold or not.
+Before the 2023 election, they were elected on the basis of party-list proportional representation with a required 7% electoral threshold to win any seats in the legislature.
+If only one parties managed to bypass the electoral threshold, then the party would win the second highest number of votes is granted enough seats for representation in the mäslihat regardless whether it had passed the threshold or not.
 A member of the mäslihat may be a citizen of Kazakhstan who has reached 20 years of age and can be a member of only one mäslihat.